shieldproject/shield/docs/API.md

 The `env` key is configurable by the SHIELD site administrator, at deployment / boot time.

+Similar to env, the `color` key is configurable by the SHIELD site administrator, used to visually differentiate various SHIELD deployments in the WebUI.

+The `motd` is what is displayed upon login, and can be changed by the SHIELD site administrator.

+The `ip` key is the ip of the SHIELD core.

 The `api` key is a single integer that identifies which version of the SHIELD API this core implements.
 Currently, there are